 You and your teams should regularly review and monitor federal, state and foreign regulations along with securities laws from gathering data to designing a plan and administering it.

 - Communicate with participants, internal and external parties

-- Create a spreadsheet and set up formulas from scratch; or
+- Creating a spreadsheet and setting up formulas from scratch;

-- Find a stock plan provider and use their stock plan services
+- Onboarding an employee share plan provider and using their stock plan services

 When you’re starting out, it is possible to build a stock plan from scratch using a spreadsheet and manage the equity on it.
-We’ve heard some companies do this but it doesn’t scale with your company as your ownership plan grows.
+We’ve heard some companies do this but it doesn’t scale with their company as their ownership plan grows.

 Low setup cost

 Allows no/low automation

 Requires an extensive understanding of tax/compliance in each jurisdiction

 To read more about the dangers of managing stock plans with spreadsheets, click here.